This page answers frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

 No. Content licenses are stored in the Xbox 360 console rather than in the Xbox Live account.

-To let someone else use the content license, you must download your Xbox Live profile to their Xbox 360 console and then transfer your content licenses to that Xbox 360 console.
+To let someone else use the content license, you must download your Xbox Live profile to their Xbox 360 console.
+Then, transfer your content licenses to that Xbox 360 console.

-Some items that are stored on your Xbox 360 console can’t be transferred from one profile to another.
-For example, Xbox Live Games Store content can’t be transferred to a different profile.
-If you can't move an item to a different profile, you have to download the item using the second profile in the same way that you obtained the item using the original profile.
+You can't transfer some items that are stored on your Xbox 360 console from one profile to another.
+For example, you can't transfer Xbox Live Games Store content to a different profile.
+If you can't move an item to a different profile, download the item using the second profile just like you did with the original profile.

 Note You must re-create some items in the second profile.
 For example, you must re-create a saved game under the second profile.

-The content you purchase is licensed for a single account or a single console.
-If you purchase and then download a game from Xbox Live, anyone in your household may use it.
-You may also install and play the game on as many other consoles as you like, but only the original account that purchased the game will be able to play it.
-If your friend tries to play the game using his or her own account, it will not play.
-Your friend should purchase the game using his or her own Xbox Live account to play the game.
+The license for content you purchase is for a single account or a single console.
+After you purchase and download an Xbox Live game, anyone in your household may use it.
+You can install and play the game on other consoles.
+However, only the account that purchased the game can play it.
+A friend can't play the game using his or her own account.
+To do so, your friend should purchase the game using his or her own Xbox Live account.

 Thanks for your feedback!